 The Council uses the creditworthiness service provided by its treasury advisor, Sector Treasury Services.
-Previously the Council set minimum long term, short term, individual and support credit ratings for its specified and non specified investments based on information supplied by Sector from two of the three credit rating agencies Fitch and Moody's.
-However, following the problems with Icelandic Banks and the issue of the revised CIPFA Code of Practice on Treasury Management the Council is now required to use ratings from all three credit rating agencies and must not solely rely on an institutions credit rating when considering placing an investment.
-In light of this, Sector has been progressively enhancing their service and now uses a sophisticated modelling approach with credit ratings from all three rating agencies Fitch, Moody's and Standard and Poor's.
-In addition, in line with the revised Treasury Management Code of Practice 2009, it does not rely solely on the current credit ratings of counterparties but also uses the following overlays:-
+This service employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies Fitch, Moody's and Standard and Poor's.
+In addition, in line with the Treasury Management Code of Practice, it does not rely solely on the current credit ratings of counterparties but also uses the following overlays:-